BLUETTI and UN-Habitat Forge Partnership to Promote Clean Energy and Sustainable Development Across Africa

-CAIRO, Nov.
-8, 2024 /PRNewswire/ -- BLUETTI, a global leader in clean energy storage solutions, has entered into a strategic partnership with the United Nations Human Settlements Programme (UN-Habitat) at the 12th World Urban Forum (WUF12) in Cairo, held from November 4–8.
+LAS VEGAS, Nov.
+18, 2024 /PRNewswire/ -- BLUETTI, a global leader in clean energy storage solutions, has entered into a strategic partnership with the United Nations Human Settlements Programme (UN-Habitat) at the 12th World Urban Forum (WUF12) in Cairo, held from November 4–8.
 This strategic collaboration aims to accelerate clean energy adoption and sustainable development in Africa.

 The WUF12, themed "It All Starts at Home: Local actions for sustainable cities and communities", highlights urgent local actions needed to address issues like affordable housing, climate change, rising living costs, and the lack of basic services.
 This theme align closely with BLUETTI's mission to create a better world through sustainable energy.
 The focus on local action is particularly relevant in Africa, where millions of people still lack reliable electricity.
 Limited power access constrains daily life, hampers education and job opportunities, and perpetuates poverty across the continent.